andrew/ultimate-awesome/README.md

 - [awesome-book](https://github.com/sunxyz/awesome-book) - A curated list of awesome things related to book .
 - [awesome-server-vps-hosting-providers](https://github.com/syntaxscribe/awesome-server-vps-hosting-providers) - A curated list of awesome companies that provide servers for hosting applications, websites, and services.
 This includes providers of dedicated bare-metal servers, cloud computing platforms, and virtual private servers (VPS).
 Each entry is selected based on proven reliability, performance, and positive community recommendations 😊😊.
 - [awesomesysops](https://github.com/think-cube/awesomesysops) - Explore a curated collection of powerful open source tools for streamlined system operations.
 From backups to virtualization, find essential resources to enhance your sysadmin journey.
-- [awesome-openclaw-plugins](https://github.com/thisisjeron/awesome-openclaw-plugins) - A curated list of plugins for OpenClaw, the open-source personal AI assistant.
 - [Resources](https://github.com/thuva4/Resources) - A collection of useful resources.
 - [awesome-anime-production](https://github.com/tovacinni/awesome-anime-production) - Papers useful for hand-drawn anime production.
 - [awesome-inscriptions](https://github.com/TrustlessLabs/awesome-inscriptions) - A curated list of awesome things related to inscriptions in web3.